Oslonline/text-behind-image-package/README.md

 - **Browser:** Works in all modern browsers with Canvas support.
 For background removal, your site must be cross-origin isolated (see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer)).
 - **Node.js:** Works with Node.js v14+ and the [`canvas`](https://www.npmjs.com/package/canvas) package.
 See system dependencies below.

----

-## Demo App
-A full-featured demo app is available in the `text-behind-image-demo` folder for local testing.
-It supports all features, including multiple text layers, advanced settings, and background removal.

----

 ## Requirements